-How to Build Your Family Tree
+How to Make A Family Tree

 Gather Your Family Artifacts

 As a first step, gather your family artifacts.
 This includes old photos, letters, newspaper clippings, journals, and anything else you may have hiding in the attic or garage.
 Find a place to work together where you can spread everything out, like the dining room table.
 Go through everything you’ve gathered and share stories with your child about the people in old photos or talk about the other memorabilia you’re holding on to.

 Talk to Relatives

 There are probably dozens of untold family stories that have never been brought up because there hasn’t been an opportunity or reason.
 Now’s the time to talk to your relatives and ask questions about family members you don’t know or never had a chance to meet.
 Your kids can write a list of questions and interview their relatives to get some background on their family.
 It is also fun to see what they know and don’t know when they go to fill out their blank family tree template.

 Share Your Research